enajx/Embodied_AI/README.md

 #### What does this mean for kids and adults?

-For a AI to be emotional and to have its own personality means that
+For an AI to be emotional and to have its own personality means that
 * it's more likely to be seamlessly integrated in the family dynamics
-* it feels less of a alienating experience to interact with it
+* it feels less of an alienating experience to interact with it

 #### Possible use cases in a household environment

-* Helping cementing certain manners like saying *please*.
+* Helping cementing certain manners like saying *please* or being thankful.
+* Potential applications for kids with autism spectrum disorder: the loaded in
-* The way kids behave towards their frieds is an indicator of their emotional state.
+* The way kids behave towards their friends is an indicator of their emotional state.
 The AI could be used as tool to unearth and prevent adverse situations a child might be quietly going through, ie. bullying at school.
 * *Parental outsourcing, want a child but don't want to spend too much time with s/he?
 An AI can provide the attention you can't.*